cran-task-views/CausalInference/source/CausalInference.md

 assumptions have to be made to (non-parametrically) identify causal effects.

-There do not exist basic R functions to do causal analyses straight away, but many methods - more or less complex - are implemented in different packages on CRAN, which we structure into main topics:
+There are no basic R functions that are direct implementations of standard causal inference designs, but many methods - more or less complex - are implemented in different packages on CRAN, which we structure into main topics:

 -   [Methods for experimental data](#rct)